marvin1099/OpenRCT-Plugin-PM/README.md

 Right now Im not working on this but i figured i may as well upload the proof of concept.
 The Readme bellow is just the one of the old plugin downloader.
 As this is not done and probably wont be any time soon i will leave everything else as is.
-Thech the file orct-pldl.py for changes if intrested.
+Chech the file orct-pldl.py for changes if intrested.
 The proof of concept in this branch only prints all found plugins for now.
 The proof of concept runs with pure python btw.